-The Aura business was originally formed as Aura Conservation Ltd in 2006, the business has since developed through completion of a number of Listed Building contracts initially focusing on masonry conservation acting as a sub-contractor.
-Since then, the business has strategically developed into a Principal Contractor carrying out a series of large several trade conservation packages on contracts over £3million.
+The Aura business was originally formed as Aura Conservation Ltd in 2006.
+The business has since developed through completion of a number of numerous Listed Building projects to become a Principal Contractor carrying out complex conservation contracts in excess of £3 million, often managing several trades.

-Staff infrastructure has been put into place to enable the business to deal with these developments, the business is led by Craig Liddle supported by a young dynamic management team, all with conservation experience.
-The past 10 years has seen Aura Conservation broaden skills and services leading to the creation of the ‘Aura’ brand.
+The past 12 years has seen Aura Conservation broaden skills and services leading to the creation of the ‘Aura’ brand.

 Aura’s objective is to act primarily as Principal Contractor and through the specialist divisions provide a high quality personal service whilst maintaining a sympathetic approach to our architectural heritage.